The Original Series reading list lacks the

 novels have been referenced in the modern continuity, more or less

-linking both bodies of work.
+linking both bodies of work, though of course with continuity difficulties.
 The numbering system of the "Original

 Lit-verse" included here is strictly chronological and did not originate